davenkin/andy-springboot-sample/ADRs/001_common_coding_practices.md

 - Make configuration files, e.g. `application.yaml` as simple as possible, prefer using constants in the code.
 - Do not create interface classes for services until really needed.
 The public methods on service classes already serve as interfaces.
+- Use [Operator](../src/main/java/deviceet/common/model/operator/Operator.java) to pass current user context around, do not use Spring Security's `SecurityContextHolder` for retrieving user information.
+Reason:
+  `SecurityContextHolder`s are essentially thread scoped global variables, it makes the code implicit and also makes testing harder.
+In practices, we cannot get rid of `SecurityContextHolder`, but we what we can do is: upon receiving HTTP request in the Controller, convert `SecurityContextHolder` into a `Operator` and then use `Operator` ever since.